Josephvs96/BluePeak-Budget-Backend/README.md

 The idea behind this API is to provide a place holder API to make requests agains while the groups haven't made their own APIs for the projects.

+This API offers very limited functionality as to what it can do as of now, i will add some more features in the future but for now it's a good way to practice API calls and manage diffrent request states like (Loading, Errors and Data)

 ## Endpoints

 - /signup

   - POST : _make sure to include the following json object in the request body:_

     ```javascript
     {
       "firstName":"YOUR_FIRST_NAME",